ncenatus/design-project-portfolio/docs/assignments/A05/index.md

 Since the maximum allowable deflection is 0.005 in, then  I set:  δC=δallow and rearranged the equation to solve for the minimum required moment of inertia.
 Then i subtituted in the known values and get Imin= 0.06223 in^4.
 To Find the Minimum Height since Feature C has a rectangular cross section, so I use momnet of inertia and then I rearranged the equation to solve for the minimum height of 0.572 in

 ![A3](B_8.png)
+For Feature D, a stiffness analysis was performed to ensure the vertical member's deformation didn't exceed \(0.005\) in.
+The reaction force from Feature C is the applied load on Feature D. It mainly acts along Feature D's length; thus, I modeled it as an axially loaded rectangular member.

+For this analysis, I treated Feature D as an axially loaded member, and the reaction from Feature C becomes the applied load on it.
+Feature D's opposite end provides an equal reaction force, essentially balancing the load from Feature C.

+I made a few assumptions about the load.
+It acts through the center of the cross section.
+That member has a constant rectangular cross section.
+Also, Aluminum 6061-T6 behaves linearly elastically.
+The loading is static, and there's a limit on the maximum allowable axial deformation, it's 0.005 in.

+For the FBD, the two forces act in opposite directions along the length of Feature D when it's isolated.

 ![A3](B_9.png)